quintel/documentation/general/heat_pumps.md

 ### Space heating - Hybrid heat pumps
 For temperature dependency of COP of HHP's the same parameters are used as for heat pump air.

-More information about the sources behind specifications of hybrid heat pumps ground can be found here: [Documentation hybrid heat pump - space heating](https://github.com/quintel/etdataset/blob/master/nodes_source_analyses/households/households_space_heater_hybrid_heatpump_air_water_electricity.converter.xlsx), and here: [Documentation hybrid heat pump - hot water](https://github.com/quintel/etdataset/blob/master/nodes_source_analyses/households/households_water_heater_hybrid_heatpump_air_water_electricity.converter.xlsx)
+More information about the sources behind specifications of hybrid heat pumps (on gas) ground can be found here: [Documentation hybrid heat pump (gas) - space heating](https://github.com/quintel/etdataset/blob/master/nodes_source_analyses/households/households_space_heater_hybrid_heatpump_air_water_electricity.converter.xlsx), and here: [Documentation hybrid hydrogen heat pump (gas) - hot water](https://github.com/quintel/etdataset/blob/master/nodes_source_analyses/households/households_water_heater_hybrid_heatpump_air_water_electricity.converter.xlsx)

+More information about the sources behind specifications of hybrid heat pumps (on hydrogen) ground can be found here: [Documentation hybrid heat pump (hydrogen) - space heating](https://github.com/quintel/etdataset/blob/master/nodes_source_analyses/households/households_space_heater_hybrid_hydrogen_heatpump_air_water_electricity.converter.xlsx), and here: [Documentation hybrid hydrogen heat pump (hydrogen) - hot water](https://github.com/quintel/etdataset/blob/master/nodes_source_analyses/households/households_water_heater_hybrid_hydrogen_heatpump_air_water_electricity.converter.xlsx)

 **Threshold-COP**

-The COP of (hybrid) heat pumps is dependent of ambient temperature.
-When COP is low is can be desirable (for example for financial reasons) to only use the gas part of the hybrid heat pump.
+The COP of (hybrid) heat pumps is dependent on ambient temperature.
+When the COP is low it can be desirable (for example for financial reasons) to only use the gas or hydrogen part of the hybrid heat pump.
 <p>
-The default threshold COP represents using the electric part of the hybrid heat pump maximally for space heating and using gas for hot water.
+The default threshold COP represents using the electric part of the hybrid heat pump maximally for space heating and using gas or hydrogen for hot water.

-An other option is to *optimize the HHP financially* for the user.
+Another option is to *optimize the HHP (on gas) financially* for the user.
 With the following assumptions:

 - Gas price 0.065 euro/kWh
 - Electricity price 0.22 euro/kWh